 IOMMU is disabled by default, universally, on this board.
 You can turn it on, by modifying the ROM image prior to flashing, or modifying it prior to re-flashing.

 On all other Haswell boards, LIbreboot enables IOMMU by default.
-To enable it on the 9020, do this on your ROM:
+To enable it on these boards, do this on your ROM:

 nvramtool -C libreboot.rom -w iommu=Enable